U is for an homage to urban life.

 Then there’s the urban environment, not unmarred either, but captivating.
 The following images are my homage to street life.
 While the circumstances of some street people may be unfortunate, the presence of those without traditional shelter seems to be an everyday — if devastating — part of the urban habitat, certainly for as long as society remains a little broken.
 My concern over a potential callous description of struggling individuals led me to include the majority of images of unsheltered street folks in a different type of post.
 In the pictorial here I’ve tried to preserve a range of other people populating various streets, be they in Los Angeles, New York, San Jose or Colombo.

-Growing up in Tehran, we would drive by entire shanty towns made of corrugated tin.
-Tin cities remain a dominant image within my childhood memories of Iran.
-Curious faces stared back at my own curiosity.
-Later, as an adult, I experienced the same while visiting Colombo, Sri Lanka (below).
+Growing up in Iran, we’d drive by shanty towns entirely made of corrugated tin.
+Those tin cities remain a dominant image in my memories of Tehran, along with the curious faces staring back at my own curiosity.
+Later, as an adult, I experienced the same expressions while visiting Colombo, Sri Lanka (below).

-The Colombo images are from a couple of years ago when I booked the lead in a movie meant to shoot in Sri Lanka.
+The Colombo images are a couple of years old, from the time I booked the lead in a movie meant to shoot in Sri Lanka.
 The booking caused me to miss three weeks of film class, which I had to make up by turning in an extra credit assignment.
-So I scraped together the shaky, lo-res footage and pictures of Sri Lanka I found on my phone and added words and music to it.
+So I scraped together the shaky, lo-res footage and pictures of Sri Lanka I found on my phone, and added words and music.
 Ironically, the phone video survives, but the movie I was starring in never it made to completion.
 I got Sri Lanka out of it though.

 On the video I slapped on the label “Have a Heart Productions,” not referring to the content of the footage, but as a buttering up joke for the film teacher to accept my bid for extra credit.
 (He did not.)

 Here’s the pixelated Sri Lanka journey.